-Close reading is a strategy where students read a passage multiple times in order to gain a deeper understanding of the text.
+Close reading is a strategy where students read a passage multiple times to understand the text more deeply.
 When I first attacked close reading with my students, there was a lot of complaining.
 They didn’t understand why they had to read a passage more than once, and I didn’t exactly know what I was doing.
-It was boring… for them and for me.
-That’s when I decided to dive into some research on close reading and came up with some modifications to make it more enjoyable for us all.
+It was boring… for them and me.
+That’s when I decided to research close reading and made some modifications to make it more enjoyable for us all.

 1. Fun Supplies for Close Reading

 Who doesn’t like using new and fun supplies?!
 I know I do!
-Use items you already have on hand, and it is easy to incorporate.
+Use items you already have on hand which is easy to incorporate.
 Or buy some fun, new close reading supplies.
 Either way, try to make it something they don’t use every lesson.
-Highlighters, markers, colored pencils, and Post-Its are some of the supplies you could use
+Highlighters, markers, colored pencils, stickers, and Post-Its are some of the supplies you could use

 2. High-Interest Passages

-If it isn’t near a holiday, choose topics that are of interest to your students.
+Choose topics that interest your students if it isn’t near a holiday.
 You know them and what they like or dislike.
-Take their interest into account when choosing a text, and it will help them stay engaged with the text throughout the close reading process.
+Take their interest into account when choosing a text, which will help them stay engaged throughout the close reading process.
 Some of the topics I’ve found that were most interesting to my students were sports, technology, candy, video games, and even passages about our bodies.
 Just talk to your students and figure out what they like.
-They will be more engaged with the text if it’s something they are interested in.
+They will be more engaged with the text if they are interested in it.
 Tell me how many times you read something that doesn’t interest you.
 I know I definitely wouldn’t want to read it more than once.

 3. Choice

 Choice is sometimes such an easy way to engage students that I often forget about it.
 I feel I already have a good handle on what they like, but offering them a choice helps to build interest in the text.
-Offer two topic choices and allow them to decide which they will work on.
+My close read sets include 3 different passages.
+Let them vote on which one they’d like to do or offer a choice between two that you’d like them to work on.
+Allow them to decide which they will work on.
 Let them choose whether they use highlighters, colored pencils, or markers to annotate.
-Allow them to decide how they will show what they learned in the passage.
-Any little bit of choice that you can offer them will up your engagement, and they will be excited to work!
+Allow them to choose how to show what they learned in the passage.
+Any little bit of choice you can offer them will increase your engagement, and they will be excited to work!

 4. Make Annotating FUN!

-Annotating isn’t always the most engaging activity so mix it up by allowing them to react to the text in different ways.
+Annotating isn’t always the most engaging activity, so mix it up by allowing them to react to the text in different ways.
 First, start with the most basic annotation marks until they get the hang of close reading.
-Then offer them other ways to annotate the text.
-Maybe they could put their annotations with sticky arrows or stickers to show how they are relating to the text.
+Then, offer them other ways to annotate the text.
+Maybe they could put their annotations with sticky arrows or stickers to show how they relate to the text.
 Check out the picture below to see annotation options to use to have students interact with the text.
 I’ve also included them in the free download.

 5. Don’t Close Read EVERY Passage

 Close reading is not meant for students to do every step on every passage they read.
-I believe it is very important to allow them reading time where they choose the book and don’t have to do anything extra to do with it but read.
+I believe it is essential to allow them reading time where they choose the book and don’t have to do anything extra to do with it but read.
 I allow time for this every day.
-Close reading practice is important because it will help students have strategies to use when they have to tackle the more complicated text.
-It will help them to better understand the text and give them options when they don’t understand what they are reading.
+Close reading practice is important because it will help students have strategies to use when tackling the more complicated text.
+It will help them to understand the text better and give them options when they don’t understand what they are reading.
 It is not something they will do when reading for pleasure.
 If you do it all the time, students may get bored and develop negative feelings about reading.

 6. Mystery Grid Pictures

 My students LOVE mystery grid pictures!
 They didn’t love close reading.
-That’s why I created high-interest passages that covered important reading skills while incorporating mystery grid pictures to keep them engaged.
-My Holiday Close Read Passages will help you tackle the difficult task of engaging students with close reading.
+That’s why I created high-interest passages that covered essential reading skills while incorporating mystery grid pictures to keep them engaged.
+My close read passages will help you tackle the difficult task of engaging students with close reading.
 Your students will learn new and interesting facts about the holidays.
 Each passage comes with a mystery grid picture for students to complete after the 2nd or 3rd read of a passage.

 Features of each set of mystery grid close reads:

-- Each set comes with 3 high-interest passages about the holiday.
-There are 2 nonfiction and 1 fiction text having something to do with the holiday.
+• Each set comes with 3 high-interest passages about the topic.
+There are 2 nonfiction and 1 fiction text related to the theme or topic.

 *You can check out all of the sets of Mystery Grid Close Reads available by clicking here.